hm-lang/core/proposals/lazy_initialization.md

 Some computations are more costly than others, and we'd like to make it easy to perform a computation only when it's necessary.
-We may potentially reserve `!` after a type to indicate that the initialization is lazily performed.
+We reserve `!` after a type to indicate that the initialization is lazily performed.

 ```
     DBL someFunction()